dart-lang/site-www/src/_guides/language/analysis-options.md

     todo: ignore
 {% endprettify %}

-**[PENDING: The wording implies that `ignore` works only for analyzer error codes, not for linter rules.
-Could you also use `ignore` with an included bunch of linter rules (e.g. pedantic)?]**

 ### Changing the severity of rules

 You can globally change the severity of a particular rule.
 This technique works for regular analysis issues as well as for lints.
-For example, the following analysis options file instructs the analysis tools to ignore unused local variables, treat invalid assignments as warnings and missing returns as errors, and only provide information about dead code:
+For example, the following analysis options file instructs the analysis tools to treat invalid assignments as warnings and missing returns as errors, and to provide information (but not a warning or error) about dead code:

 {% prettify yaml %}
 analyzer: